Porto & Lisbon | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-Today’s route descends from Monte Real on paved roads through farmland, then climbs up a small ridge before reaching the Atlantic coast.
-At the ocean, take a left and head south, paralleling the coast along a paved bike lane through the town of Praia de Vieira.
-Just before reaching your evening’s destination and hotel in the small town of São Pedro Moel, you will ride past the Penedo da Saudade lighthouse.
+Today’s route descends from Monte Real along paved roads through farmland, then climbs gently over a low ridge before reaching the Atlantic coast.
+Once at the ocean, turn left and follow a paved bike lane south, paralleling the coast through the beach town of Praia de Vieira.
+Just before arriving at your hotel in the small seaside village of São Pedro de Moel, you’ll pass the Penedo da Saudade lighthouse, perched on a rocky promontory above the waves.

 Included Meals: Breakfast

-You will depart São Pedro Moel’s cobbled streets and join a dedicated bike route through fragrant pine forests paralleling the coastline.
-Sections of this historic Atlantic pine forest were planted in the 13th century by King Afonso III to stop the erosion of the dunes.
-Later, during the Age of Discovery, they supplied the timber for Portugal’s fleet of intrepid explorers as they sailed to distant shores.
+You depart São Pedro de Moel’s cobbled streets and join a dedicated bike route through fragrant pine forests paralleling the coastline.
+Portions of this historic Atlantic pine forest were first planted in the 13th century by King Afonso III to halt dune erosion.
+Centuries later, it supplied timber for the caravels of Portugal’s Age of Discovery.

 Today's Ride Choices